savanesoff/devtools-fps/README.md

 # Usage

-Anywhere in your code (preferably in the file `main.ts`) import `devtools-fps`
+Anywhere in your code (preferably in the file `main.ts`) import `devtools-fps`:

 ```javascript
 import devtoolsFPS from "devtools-fps";
 ```

-this will automatically start at the bottom-right corder at 220x60 rect.
+...this will automatically start at the `bottom-right` corner of application page at `220x50` size.

-Run your app and now you'll dee the `devtools-fps` display running on top of your content.
+Run your app!
+You'll see the `devtools-fps` display running on top of your content.

 ## Positioning

-You can drag `devtools-fps` display around your screen, it will automatically snap to page sides.
+You can drag `devtools-fps` display around your screen, it will automatically snap to page edges.

 ## Resizing

-Grab the control points of `devtools-fps` display, which will activate when you hover close to it and drag it around to give it any size you like.
+Grab the control points of `devtools-fps` display, which will activate when you hover close to it, then drag it around to give it any size you like.

 ## Inspect

 Click on `devtools-fps` to toggle `inspect` mode.
-If mode is activated, the rendering will pause and a `Tooltip` will be displayed with data related to the corresponding buffer data, which includes:
+If `inspect` mode is activated, the rendering will pause and a `Tooltip` will be displayed with data related to the corresponding buffer data, which includes:

 1. FPS
 2. Timestamp `HH:MM:SS:MS` (in local time)